junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

 All women normally have a small amount of vaginal discharge, which is clear, milky, or slightly yellow.
 If there is no itching or bad smell, there is probably no problem.

 But many women, especially during pregnancy, suffer from a discharge often with itching in the vagina.
 This discharge may be caused by various infections.
 Most of them are bothersome, but not dangerous.
-However, an infection caused by gonorrhea or chlamydia can harm a baby at birth (see p.
-221).
+However, an infection caused by gonorrhea or chlamydia can harm a baby at birth (see [page 221](#page-221)).

 1. **A thin and foamy, greenish-yellow or whitish, foul-smelling discharge with itching**.
 This is probably an infection of Trichomonas.
 It may burn to urinate.
 Sometimes the genitals hurt or are swollen.
 The discharge may contain blood.